Financial-Times/origami-website/README.md

 ## Editing this site

-This is a rough guide to editing this site, and where the content lives.
+This is a sample that how to edit this site, and where the content lives.

 ### Static pages